 - Jelly Beans

-In the large Mars Central Dome, that also serves as the main cafeteria for most of the fifteen hundred inhabitants of Musk-Station, Major Alvindorf, Captain Littleton and Director Eugene Hicks have called a Colonial General Meeting.
+In the large Central Dome, that also serves as the main cafeteria for most of the fifteen hundred inhabitants of Musk-Station, Major Alvindorf, Captain Littleton and Director Eugene Hicks have called a Colonial General Meeting.

 Alvindorf climbs onto the stage and calls everyone to attention as they are gradually finishing their meals.
 There’s some hub-bub as many of them adjust their chairs to be able to see the small stage better.

 “All right, everyone.
 I’ve called this meeting to brief you all on the state of the mission to restore the home planet,” Alvindorf begins, speaking louder to be heard over the rustling noises.

 “Hey Alvin, we hear that K-9 has a girlfriend?
 What’s that about?”
 A voice in the back of the room floats up to Major Alvindorf’s ear.

 “Ah, OK, thanks, whoever said that.
 Yes sir, this is what we have been told, so I guess that’s as good as any place to start,” Alvindorf begins.

 The crowd rustles about upon hearing confirmation of the latest gossip.

 “K-9’s last transmission was that he was caught in a storm so powerful that it almost smashed the ‘Intrepid’ into the ground.
 I have pictures of what the satellites saw yesterday and we confirmed it with telescopes from here,” Alvindorf continues – gesturing to the large display screen overhead and behind the stage.

 At this point, Alvindorf throws the video of the last twenty-four hours into fast-forward so that the audience can see how the flash flooding pours out of the sky, washes half of North America away, cuts Australia in half and nearly wipes clean all of lower China and Africa in just a few minutes.